HTS Codes With FDA Flags: Entry Process and More

 copy-link-to-clipboard Copy URL to Clipboard

 Regulations for HTS codes with FDA flags are numerous and difficult to follow.
-Our guide below highlights all of the important information you need to know.
+Our guide below highlights all the essential information you need to know.

 What is an HTS Code?

-The HTS Code helps to ensure that the proper tariff rate for your product is applied to it.
-HTS codes not only determine the appropriate tariff for your import but also give a statistical category of the product itself.
+HTS Codes help to ensure the proper tariff rate for your product is applied to it upon entry.
+They also give a statistical category to the item that you’re importing.

 HTS Codes are derived from the International Harmonized System (HS).
-The HS serves the same purpose except it works on a global scale to describe almost all of the world’s commodities.
-Once an import has its HTS Code it will be assigned an FDA flag.
+The HS serves the same purpose, except it works on a global scale to describe almost all the world’s commodities.
+Once an import has its HTS Code, it will be assigned an FDA flag if it falls under the FDA’s jurisdiction.

-Since the HTS Code can vary depending on the product that is imported, so will the duty rate on every product.
+An HTS Code is product-specific, so the duty rate is as well.
 Ensuring you have the correct HTS code for your imported product(s) is often one of the most challenging tasks when it comes to importing.
 This is especially true for new importers that aren’t familiar with the process.

 What are FD Flags?

-After you or your customs broker identifies the correct HTS Code for your import, the code might be flagged by the FDA.
-This flagging system used by the FDA helps them conduct reviews to ensure regulated goods are in compliance with their regulations.
+After correctly identifying the HTS Code for your import, you might notice it’s being flagged by the FDA.
+This flagging system is used by the FDA to help them conduct reviews and determine if regulated goods are in compliance with their regulations.

 FD1 Flag